 What’s inside this article: A comparative look at time ins versus time outs, information about why children misbehave, and how to teach skills that help them behave better.
 Lastly, tips and tricks for successfully using time-ins instead of time outs.

 Time-outs are an age-old discipline strategy used by parents.
 It’s been around for generations and it’s the go-to choice for many parents when children misbehave.

-Time-in, on the other hand, is a newer concept and gaining traction with parents who want to use positive discipline.
+Time-ins, on the other hand, are a newer concept that’s been gaining traction with parents who want to use an authoritative, positive approach to discipline.

 Time-In vs Time-Out

 You may be wondering what the difference is, and what technique you should use with your own child.